xonq/tutorials/funannotate.md

 Finally, source and activate the container and update Funannotate so it can find your BUSCO db:
 ```
 funannotate setup -u -w
+chmod -R 774 $FUNANNOTATE_DB/outgroups/
 ```

+NOTE: If you do not run the second part of the above command, then others will encounter a `PermissionError` while running Funannotate.
+Please make sure to execute these two commands together *everytime* you run `funannotate setup -u`